shazz/shazz.github.io/content/blog/ct.md

 ## The details

 As usual, I disassembled the virus bootsector using Easy Rider, imhex and then testing the re-assembling using my own made Test Tool.
 I finally found the C'T article that I translated and you can you the original article and the translation here.
-It helped me also to understand some weird bytes at the end, basically the "original" bootsector image I was using is corrupted (and looks to be used by most of the ST antiviruses), it doesn't prevent the virus to work but the "symptoms", the text message, was corrupted with random characters.
+It helped me also to understand some weird bytes at the end, basically the "original" bootsector image I was using is corrupted (and looks to be used by most of the ST antivirus), it doesn't prevent the virus to work but the "symptoms", the text message, was corrupted with random characters.

 So let's start.

 ### The Loader

 First of all, important to notice, the executable bootsector entry point is not a traditional `BRA` (branch) but a `BSR` (branch sub routine).
-This is used to get the `DSKBUF` address where the bootsector is copied by the TOS direcly in the stack.
+This is used to get the `DSKBUF` address where the bootsector is copied by the TOS directly in the stack.
 That's dumb but it took me time to understand the first instruction after the `BSR` (at this time I did not notice it was a `BSR`) :

 ```asm
 MOVEA.L   (sp)+,A0